logyball/rusty-mancala/mancala_rfc.md

 #### Reply

-This a generic command issued by the server that the client can ignore.
+This a generic command issued by the server that the client can often ignore.
 It should be accompanied with data in the `data` field that may be useful to the client, but in most circumstances simply reading the status header should be enough for the client to understand what the context of the message is.
 For example, when responding to a `GetCurrentGameState` request, a server may reply with:

 ```
 {
-    status:         Status::Ok,
+    status:         Ok,
-    headers:        Headers::Read,
+    headers:        Response,
-    command:        Commands::Reply,
+    command:        Reply,
-    game_status:    GameStatus::InGame,
+    game_status:    InGame,
     data:           "Current Game State",
     game_state:     {
                         player_one: 1,
                         player_two: 2,
                         game_name: "NewGame",
                         game_id: 0,
-                        game_board: [24,0,0,0,0,0,0,24,0,0,0,0,0,0],
+                        game_board: [0,4,4,4,4,4,4,0,4,4,4,4,4,4],
                         player_one_goal_slot: 7,
                         player_two_goal_slot: 0,
-                        player_one_turn: false,
+                        player_one_turn: true,
-                        active: false,
+                        active: true,
-                        game_over: true,
+                        game_over: false,
                     }
 }
 ```